datajake1999/EAXReverb_VST/readme.md

 * Resample the output
 * Reduce the bit depth of the output
 * Change some Characteristics of the dry, wet, and master signals.
 These include gain, balance, width, and polarity
+* If your host supports it, process audio at 64 bits of resolution.

 # Building from source